It might sound crazy, but if you want to become healthier, or even lose weight, you may want to think about putting away your scale.

-I’ve been told by Weight Watchers participants that they can’t eat certain, whole, healthy foods because they have too many “points.”
+I’ve been told by Weight Watchers participants that they can’t eat certain, whole, healthy foods, such as dates, because they have too many “points.”
 Yet they can eat a Weight Watchers approved processed cookie or cake.

 Whaaaaaaaa?
 That’s a major clue that healthy living is not the absolute goal here!
-Whole, unprocessed, natural state foods are always the best choice.
+Whole, unprocessed, natural state foods are always a great choice.

 Another focus is how much you are eating, but I don’t mean in terms of counting calories.

 I just mean serving size, and more importantly, listening to your body’s cues.

 Are you hungry?
 No. Don’t eat.
 Is half your plate filled with veggies?
 No?
 Switch up the way you’re organizing your meals.